Salzburgring, 2 Sep 1972

 - Surtees TS10 (Carlos Pace): A new car built up for the Matchbox Team Surtees F2 team in mid-1972, and first raced by Dieter Quester at the Österreichring in early July.
 Raced later in the season by Carlos Pace, John Surtees and Mike Hailwood.
 It is almost certainly the car raced by Lian Duarté in the F2 Torneio do Brasil.
 Sold to Silvio Moser for 1973, repainted in Marlboro livery, and used regularly through the 1973 F2 season.
 Raced by Alberto Colombo at Vallelunga at the end of the season.
 According to Beat Schenker, Moser's mechanic, the Surtees was sold to a Mr Herber, from Ticino, who planned to use it in the Swiss national championship.
 Beat recalls that he crashed on his second or third outing, and believes the car may have been a total loss.

 - Elf 2 (Alpine) A367 (Jean-Pierre Jabouille): Entered as an "ELF 2", but built by Alpine and designated the A367.
 Chassis 3670 was built for the 1972 F2 season, when it was raced by Patrick Depailler and Jean-Pierre Jabouille.
 This is apparently the same car that was updated for 1973 and became Depailler's regular car that season.
 Substantially redesigned by Andre de Cortanze for 1974, and fitted with a Schnitzer BMW as a fourth team car for Alain Serpaggi and others to race.
-Subsequent history unknown.
+According to reports, this car started to be converted to 1975 specification, but was unfinished.
+In 1999, this car was reported to be owned by Thierry Gay (Lyons), and Gerard Gamand reported on Autodiva that the car had been reconstructed using a new chassis fabricated by Gilles and Vincent Duqueine.
+In 2015, Fred Marquet's HTT Motorsport was restoring this car to its 1974 Serpaggi specification.
+It was first seen at Albi in June 2016.

 - March 712M [18?]
 (Ernesto "Tino" Brambilla): New to Ernesto "Tino" Brambilla, and run for him by Scuderia Ala d'Oro in F2 in 1971.
-Retained for 1972, when it was first fitetd with a Ferrari Dino V6 engine, and later with 1800cc Novamotor BDAs.
+Retained for 1972, when it was first fitted with a Ferrari Dino V6 engine, and later with 1800cc Novamotor BDAs.
 Retained again for 1973, when it was in Beta livery and fitted with a Schnitzer BMW engine.
-Subsequent history unknown.
+Subsequent history unknown, but Fabio Montani told Philippe Demeyer that he belivees it went to a "Diepoltz" in Switzerland.

 - Brabham BT38 (Carlos Reutemann): New for Motul Rondel Racing in 1972, and raced by Bob Wollek, Henri Pescarolo (who won at Enna-Pergusa), and others.
 One of a group of cars sold to South Africa after the Torneio do Brasil.
 Raced by Jackie Pretorius in 1973, using an Alan Smith Cosworth FVC, then to John Amm for 1974.
 Converted to Formula Atlantic and raced again by Amm in 1976.
 Then unknown until reportedly located by Thomas Koch in South Africa some time around 1997-1999, and imported to the US.
 Then sold to Terry Allard (Denver, CO) some time before 2005.